ijash/simoli_server/README.md

 sudo apt install -y mosquitto mosquitto-clients
 ```

-Run these command to start mosquitto.
+Run this command to start mosquitto.
 ```bash
 mosquitto -v
 ```

-If you got error message like this
+If you get error message such as this:

 ```bash
 Error: Address already in use
 ```
-It probably because mosquitto already running as daemon
+It's because mosquitto already running as daemon.

-Check if mosquitto automaticly running as daemon
+To check if mosquitto automaticly running as daemon, run these commands:

 ```bash
 ps -aux | grep mosquitto
 pgrep mosquitto
 ```

-Kill mosquitto
+Now, kill mosquitto

-Replace PID with id that you got from before.
-If you ran it and don't get any id, it means mosquitto isn't running as daemon.

 ```bash
 kill -9 PID
 ```
+_Replace `PID` to match current mosquitto PID from the previous bash output.
+If you ran it and don't get any PID, it means mosquitto isn't running as daemon._

 You could also start mosquitto with custom configuration.
-The default configuration should be on /etc/mosquitto/mosquitto.conf.
+The default configuration should be on `/etc/mosquitto/mosquitto.conf`.

 ```bash
 mosquitto -c /etc/mosquitto/mosquitto.conf
 ```

-However you might considering copy this configuration file to your home directory if you want use it for testing.
+However you might want to consider copying this configuration file to your home directory if you want to use it for testing.

-If you want try to run mosquitto with listen and subscibe thing, use command below to listening to client connection.
+If you want try to run mosquitto with listen and subscibe method, use command below to listen to client connection.

 ```bash
 mosquitto -v
 ```

-and on another window/terminal run these command to subscirbing to some topic.
+and on another window/terminal run these command to subscribe to some topic.

 ```bash
 mosquitto_sub -h YourIP -p 1883 -v -t 'topic/#'
 ```

-Now go back to first window/terminal and you could see there is a new connection.
+Now go back to first window/terminal and you will see a new connection.

-## NodeJS
+### NodeJS

 Install nodejs and all other dependencies.